asimakiskydros/University-Projects/README.md

 # University Projects

-The majority of the projects I was called to implement during my university studies are archived here.
+The majority of the projects/assignments I was called to do during my university studies are archived here.

 Notes:
 * I've unfortunately lost some of the original headers.